mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_advanced_cluster/version-upgrade-with-pinned-fcv/README.md

 Example shows how to pin the FCV of a cluster making use of `pinned_fcv` block.
 This enables direct control to pin cluster’s FCV before performing an upgrade on the `mongo_db_major_version`.
 Users can then downgrade to the previous MongoDB version with minimal risk if desired, as the FCV is maintained.

 The unpin operation can be performed by removing the `pinned_fcv` block. **Note**: Once FCV is unpinned it will not be possible to downgrade the `mongo_db_major_version`.
-If FCV has unpinned due to expiration date the `pinned_fcv` attribute must be removed.
+If FCV is unpinned past the expiration date the `pinned_fcv` attribute must be removed.

 The following [knowledge hub article](https://kb.corp.mongodb.com/article/000021785/) can be referenced for more details.